briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 $$\lg 1 < \lg (rate_1 * rate_2 * \ldots * rate_n)\\
 0 < \lg rate_1 + \lg rate_2 + \ldots + \lg rate_n$$

 So now we've formulated an equivalent problem: finding a positive cycle in the graph where the edge weights are the log of the exchange rates.
-An easy way to do this is to multiply each edge weight by -1:
+However, positive cycles aren't as easy to find as negative cycles.
+Multiply both sides by $$-1$$:

 $$0 < -\lg rate_1 - \lg rate_2 - \ldots - \lg rate_n\\
 0 > \lg rate_1 + \lg rate_2 + \ldots + \lg rate_n$$